 Preventative dental care and improved oral hygiene will help preserve and protect teeth and gums.
 Three Rivers Dental Group helps patients plan their perfect smile with no fear sedation dentistry services and affordable payment plans.
 Get fitted for dentures instantly or schedule an evaluation for dental implant placement to restore smiles and replace missing teeth

 Take action to correct dental issues with routine comprehensive dental and periodontal examinations.
 Contact us today by calling (1) 855-4-NO-FEARS or schedule an appointment online.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.